intldds/intldds/README.md

+- applied/programmable cryptography
-- recursive/autonomous wrlds
+- "permissionless interoperability"
 - learning rust
-- applied cryptography meets protocol/game design

 <!---
 intldds/intldds is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.